DimaEnotoff/FriendlyCLP/Readme.md

 ### 4. Adding the command to the CommandProcessor

-In order to make a command invokable from a particular `CommandProcessor` instance it must be added to it.
+A command must be added to a particular `CommandProcessor` to be invokable from it.

 ```C#
 CommandProcessor.AddCommand(new DisplaySampleTextCommand());